-Online Cohort:
+Online Cohort Requirements:

-- Students declaring this cohort reside outside of Kingsville or the surrounding area (more than 35 miles from campus) OR are employed full-time (e.g., 40 hours per week) off-campus.
-Students will be required to provide proof of residence and/or employment in order to declare this cohort. - Proof of residence is based on the student's local address within the TAMUK system, and/or a utility bill in the student's name. - Proof of employment is based on a contract, pay stub, or official letter from an employer.
-In all cases, the student's average paid hours per week must be indicated. - All courses are offered in an online environment in this cohort. - Students may not enroll in on campus courses to satisfy degree plan requirements. - No students working (paid, volunteer, or compensated via scholarship) for the University, regardless of their residence, may declare this cohort. - International students may not declare this cohort.
+- Students declaring the Sport Management concentration must reside outside of Kingsville or the surrounding area (more than 35 miles from campus) OR employed full-time (e.g., 40 hours per week) off-campus.
+Students will be required to provide proof of residence and/or employment in order to declare this concentration. - Proof of residence is based on the student's local address within the TAMUK system, and/or a utility bill in the student's name. - Proof of employment is based on a contract, pay stub, or official letter from an employer.
+In all cases, the student's average paid hours per week must be indicated. - All courses are offered in an online environment in this concentration. - Students may not enroll in on campus courses to satisfy degree plan requirements. - No student working (paid, volunteer, or compensated via scholarship) for the University, regardless of their residence, may declare this concentration. - International students may not declare this concentration.

-Changing Cohorts:
+Changing Cohorts/Concentrations:

-- Students who begin in the campus cohort may change to the online cohort only when the requirements to declare the online cohort are satisfied.
-Once a student declares to complete the degree within the online cohort, the remainder of the degree program must be completed online (i.e., they may not enroll in face-to-face courses on campus). - Students who begin in the online cohort may change to the Campus cohort at any time. - Students are only allowed one change in cohort across the duration of the degree program. - Students desiring to change cohorts should complete the Declaration of Cohort Form and submit to the Graduate Coordinator.
-The Graduate Coordinator, in consultation with the Department Chair and Graduate Faculty, will approve or deny the cohort change.
+- Students who begin in the on-campus concentrations may change to the sport management concentration only when the requirements to declare the online concentration are satisfied.
+Once a student declares to complete the degree within the online concentration, the remainder of the degree program must be completed online (i.e., they may not enroll in face-to-face courses on campus). - Students who begin in the online cohort may change to one of the three on-campus concentrations only when the requirements to declare the on-campus concentration are satisfied. - Students are only allowed one change in cohort across the duration of the degree program. - Students desiring to change concentrations should complete the Declaration of Concentration Form and submit to the Graduate Coordinator.
+The Graduate Coordinator, in consultation with the Department Chair and Graduate Faculty, will approve or deny the concentration change.